On the asymptotic behaviour of semigroups for flows in infinite networks: An abstract result on semigroup asymptotics

-The following lemma is basicly the spectral theoretic core of the arguments in the proof of \cite[Proposition~4.3]{Dorn2008}.
-We stress that assertion~(iii) from Lemma~\ref{lemma:value-space-splitting} was not observed in \cite{Dorn2008}.
+The following lemma is basically the spectral theoretic core of the arguments in the proof of \cite[Proposition~4.3]{Dorn2008}.
+However, assertion~(iii) below is missing in \cite{Dorn2008}.
 In the following section, we will be mainly interested in the case that $T$ is an infinite column-stochastic matrix with additional properties.

-\begin{lemma} Let $T$ be a power-bounded, positive and irreducible operator on a Banach lattice $E$ such that $r(T) = 1$.
-Further suppose that $r(T)$ is a pole of the resolvent of $T$.
-Then the following assertions hold: \begin{enumerate}[\upshape (i)] \item The peripheral spectrum of $T$ consists of the $k$th roots of unity for some $k \in \N$ which are all first order poles of the resolvent. \item The spectral projection $P$ of $T$ associated to the peripheral spectrum yields a decomposition $E = PE \oplus \ker P$ such that $T^k\rvert_{PE} = \id_{PE}$ and $r(T\rvert_{\ker P}) < 1$. \item $P$ is strictly positive.
+\begin{lemma} Let $T$ be a power-bounded, positive and irreducible operator on a Banach lattice $E$ such that $r(T) = 1$ is a pole of the resolvent of $T$.
+Then the following assertions hold: \begin{enumerate}[\upshape (i)] \item The peripheral spectrum of $T$ consists of the $k$th roots of unity for some $k \in \N$.
+Moreover, these roots of unity are all first order poles of the resolvent. \item The spectral projection $P$ of $T$ associated to the peripheral spectrum yields a decomposition $E = PE \oplus \ker P$ such that $T^k\rvert_{PE} = \id_{PE}$ and $r(T\rvert_{\ker P}) < 1$, where $k \in \N$ is the index of imprimitivity of $T$. \item $P$ is strictly positive.
 In particular, $PE$ is a sublattice of $E$. \end{enumerate} \end{lemma}

 \begin{proof} Since $T$ is positive and irreducible and $r(T)$ is a pole of the resolvent of $T$, it follows from \cite[Theorem~V.5.4]{Schaefer1974} that the peripheral spectrum of $T$ is cyclic and consists of first order poles of the resolvent, only.
 In particular, the peripheral spectrum of $T$ is a finite group consisting of the $k$th roots of unity for some $k \in \N$.
 This shows (i).